open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

             EOF
           fi

+          # TODO this is dependent on the conventions you follow in your CHANGELOG.md
           sed -n '/^## Version $VERSION/,/^## Version /p' CHANGELOG.md \
             | tail -n +2 \
             | head -n -1 \